Legal Header

 Incident consequence rating

-A consequence rating is assigned to each incident to indicate the magnitude of its effects.
+The rating assigned to each incident to indicate the consequence of its effects.
 The AER uses three incident consequence ratings: low, medium, and high.

 • High: incidents with a significant impact or adverse effect on a sensitive water body or the environment, wildlife, livestock, workers, or the public